dapperbeing94/vedic-mastery-study/03_PROJECT_MANAGEMENT/TRANSFORMATION_2_EXECUTION_PLAN.md

 - Create Transformation 2.0 Completion Report
 - Present final results to you
 - Transition to Vedic Sage persona for analytical work

 ---

+### **Phase 4: Automated Text Acquisition via Firecrawl** (OPTIONAL - 4-6 hours)

+**Note**: This phase is optional and can be executed after Transformation 2.0 is complete and validated.
+It uses the Firecrawl MCP connector to automatically scrape and import missing Vedic texts.

+**Step 4.1: [ME] Configure Firecrawl for Upanishads**
+- Use Firecrawl MCP tools to scrape sacred-texts.org for Upanishads
+- Parse scraped data and format for import
+- Import into Supabase using `import_manager.py`
+- Classify using `taxonomy_manager.py`

+**Step 4.2: [ME] Configure Firecrawl for Puranas**
+- Use Firecrawl MCP tools to scrape wisdomlib.org for Puranas
+- Parse scraped data and format for import
+- Import into Supabase using `import_manager.py`
+- Classify using `taxonomy_manager.py`

+**Step 4.3: [ME] Validate Firecrawl Imports**
+- Verify row counts for newly imported texts
+- Run quality assessment on new texts
+- Update project statistics

+**Step 4.4: [ME] Document Firecrawl Integration**
+- Create `FIRECRAWL_INTEGRATION_GUIDE.md`
+- Update Soul Transmigration Protocol with Firecrawl workflows
+- Commit all changes to GitHub

+---